-INDICATORS: a. ensuring that the vision is informed by research on effective learning, teaching and leadership; and c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.

-INDICATORS: b. providing learning opportunities, based on research informed principles of effective teaching, learning and leadership, to support building the capacity of all members of the school community to fulfill their educational roles; and e. ensuring that staff have access to resources, programs and expertise to support them in meeting their professional responsibilities and in addressing the learning needs of all students.

-INDICATORS: a. providing direction on fiscal and resource management in requirements;
+COMPETENCY: INDICATORS: (3) Visionary Leadership a. ensuring that the vision is informed by research on effective learning, teaching and leadership; and c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.
+COMPETENCY: INDICATORS: (4) Leading Learning b. providing learning opportunities, based on research informed principles of effective teaching, learning and leadership, to support building the capacity of all members of the school community to fulfill their educational roles; and e. ensuring that staff have access to resources, programs and expertise to support them in meeting their professional responsibilities and in addressing the learning needs of all students.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements;

-c. delegating responsibility to staff, where appropriate, to enhance operational efficiency and effectiveness: e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+c. delegating responsibility to staff, where appropriate, to enhance operational efficiency and effectiveness;e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.

-(7) Supporting Effective Governance d. ensuring that the board's plans, resource allocations, and priorities; and j. building the capacity of the board and staff to predict, communicate and respond to emergent circumstances, including emergency readiness and crisis management, and to political, social, economic, legal and cultural contexts and trends.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; and j. building the capacity of the board and staff to predict, communicate and respond to emergent circumstances, including emergency readiness and crisis management, and to political, social, economic, legal and cultural contexts and trends.

-- (a) deliver appropriate education programming to meet the needs of all students enrolled in a school operated by the board and to enable their success - (i) ensure effective stewardship of the board's resources
+(a) deliver appropriate education programming to meet the needs of all students enrolled in a school operated by the board and to enable their success(i) ensure effective stewardship of the board's resources